KozelAnatoliy/routineless/README.md

 ## Nx plugin

-Routinelex nx-plugin is a tool to generate boilerplate structure for cloud backend application.
+Routineless nx-aws-cdk is a tool to generate boilerplate structure for cloud backend application.

 ## Build